 For rugged natural splendour, the Australian Outback is where it’s at.
 This journey into the remote regions of northern and central Australia brings you face-to-face with the land and the intriguing characters and wildlife that call it home.
 Majestic Uluru, sprawling Kings Canyon and the out-there landscapes of Kakadu National Park await your hiking boots, while the crocodiles and the mysteries of Indigenous Australian culture—as told by the locals themselves—are primed to fascinate.
 Adventure doesn’t get much more adventurous than this.

-Recharge: Ikoymarrwa Swim, Kakadu National Park.
+Your Wellness Moment: Ikoymarrwa Swim, Kakadu National Park.
 Pick up on Day 1.
 Sunrise and sunset viewing of Uluru.
 Mala Walk around Uluru and visit to the cultural centre.
 Hikes at Kata Tjuta (the Olgas) and Kings Canyon.
 Crocodile-spotting boat cruise.
 Visit to an Aboriginal art and craft centre.
 Guided exploration of Kakadu and Litchfield National Parks.
 All transport between destinations and to/from included activities.

 Witness the majesty of Uluru at sunset and sunrise, hike the Red Centre, stargaze at the impressive Southern sky, ride the route of Afghan cameleers on The Ghan Train, learn about Aboriginal creation time stories, explore the UNESCO World Heritage Site of Kakadu National Park.